 If you’ve already made your New Year’s resolutions, it’s time to turn to the well-being of your dog.
-It’s a new year and the perfect opportunity to establish new routines that will make the new year your dog’s healthiest and happiest year yet.
+It’s a new year and the perfect opportunity to establish new routines that will make 2018 your dog’s healthiest and happiest year yet.

 Here are some ideas to make the upcoming year a healthy, happy, and all around fantastic year for your dog.